AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/workfront-modules.md

 description: You can use the Adobe Workfront connector to automate your processes within Workfront.
 If you have a Workfront Fusion for Work Automation and Integration license, you can also use it to connect to third-party apps and services.
 ---

-# `Adobe Workfront` modules
+# Adobe Workfront modules

-You can use the `Adobe Workfront` connector to automate your processes within `Workfront`.
-If you have a `Workfront Fusion for Work Automation and Integration` license, you can also use it to connect to third-party apps and services.
+You can use the Adobe Workfront connector to automate your processes within Workfront.
+If you have a Workfront Fusion for Work Automation and Integration license, you can also use it to connect to third-party apps and services.

-The `Workfront` connector does not count against the number of active apps available to your organization.
-All scenarios, even if they use only the `Workfront` app, do count against your organization's total scenario count.
+The Workfront connector does not count against the number of active apps available to your organization.
+All scenarios, even if they use only the Workfront app, do count against your organization's total scenario count.

 For more information on your organization's available apps and scenarios, see [Organizations](../../workfront-fusion/organizations/organizations-and-teams.md#organiza2) in [Adobe Workfront Fusion organizations and teams](../../workfront-fusion/organizations/organizations-and-teams.md).